APP-Students/Pattern/README.md

 #

-# App Students Developer Relations Repo
+# "Start Up Name" Developer Relations Repo

-Welcome to the App Students Developer Relations repo.
-The purpose of this repo is exclusively bug reporting for tools in the App Students Developer Ecosystem.
+Welcome to the "Start Up Name" Developer Relations repo.
+The purpose of this repo is exclusively bug reporting for tools in the "Start Up Name" Developer Ecosystem.

 Everything else can be found at the following links:

-- App Students Developer Portal: []()
+- "Start Up Name" Developer Portal: []()
-- App Students DevRel Homepage: []()
+- "Start Up Name" DevRel Homepage: []()
 - Twitter: []()
 - Discord: []()